 - The Bank Trust litigation: US$900 fraud claim against former directors and majority shareholders of a major Russian retail bank involving the defence of a WFO against allegations of non-disclosure ( EWHC 1913 (Comm)) and a 9-week trial before Bryan J in 2018 ( EWHC 100 (Comm)).

 - The Public Institution for Social Security v.
 Al Rajaan & others EWHC 2979 (Comm): US$800 bribery claim against a senior Kuwaiti official and a very large number of corporate and individual defendants.
-David represented Mr Thierry Fauchier-Magnan in a successful multi-party jurisdictional challenge before Henshaw J.
+David represented Mr Thierry Fauchier-Magnan in a successful multi-party jurisdictional challenge before Henshaw J (whose judgment was later upheld by the Court of Appeal EWCA Civ 29).

 - Arbitration & related court applications